Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-As mentioned before, binding APCP's asynchronous outputs and selections to continuations involves additional, low-level uses of \scc{Cycle}, which we cannot eliminate through process reduction.
-Therefore, we establish progress for \emph{live processes} (Theorem~\ref{t:progress}).
-A process is live if it is equivalent to a restriction on \emph{active names} that perform unguarded actions.
-This way, e.g., in $x[y,z]$ the name $x$ is active, but $y$ and $z$ are not.
+As mentioned before, binding \APCP's asynchronous sends and selections to continuations involves additional, low-level uses of \ruleLabel{typ-res}, which we cannot eliminate through process reduction.
+Therefore, we establish progress for \emph{live processes} (\Cref{t:APCP:progress}).
+A process is live if it is equivalent to a restriction on \emph{active names} used for unguarded prefixes.
+This way, e.g., in $\pOut x[y,z]$ the name $x$ is active, but $y$ and $z$ are not.
 We additionally need a notion of \emph{evaluation context}, under which reducible forwarders may occur.

-\begin{defi}[Active Names] The \emph{set of active names} of $P$, denoted $\an(P)$, contains the (free) names that are used for unguarded actions (output, input, selection, branching):
+\dAPCPan{ \begin{defi}[Active Names] The \emph{set of active names} of $P$, denoted $\an(P)$, contains the (free) names that are used for non-blocked prefixed:

-\end{defi}
+\end{defi} }